Marie Mullen: Career

-Mullen is from Drumfin, south Sligo.
+Mullen is from Drumfin in the south of County Sligo.
 She said that she wanted "to try to be an actor from when I was in secondary school."
 Garry Hynes recalls meeting Mullen at Dramsoc at UCG in 1971, when they were both 17, and casting her in The Loves of Cass Maguire.
 She attended NUI Galway studying archaeology.
 She met Hynes and Mick Lally, and they formed the Druid Theatre Company.

 As a founding member of Druid Theatre Company, she has appeared in many of their productions, including Conversations on a Homecoming (1985), and played the role of "Mary" in Tom Murphy's play Bailegangaire.
 She also originated the role of Maureen in Martin McDonagh's The Beauty Queen of Leenane (1996).
 She appeared on Broadway again in The Beauty Queen of Leenane in 1998, and won the Tony Award for Best Actress in a Play.

 Other productions with Druid include Brigit and The Cripple of Inishmaan.
 She appeared Off-Broadway in The Cripple of Inishmaan in December 2008, in a co-production of the Druid Theatre Company and the Atlantic Theatre Company.
 She also played the role of "Mary", and 30 years later in 2014, the role of "Mommo", in Tom Murphy's play Bailegangaire, presented by the Druid Theatre Company at the Town Hall Theatre, Galway.
 Critic Peter Crawley for The Irish Times wrote that with Mullen's "astonishing performance comes an amplification of her earlier character’s pain and humour..." and called her performance "transcendental."
 She also appeared in Tom Murphy's Brigit, presented by the Druid Theatre Company in 2014, as "Mommo", the same character who is depicted in Bailegangaire.

 Mullen acted in DruidSynge (2006), a theatre production of the complete plays of John Millington Synge, performed in the same day, by the Druid Theatre Company in which she played parts in five of the six plays.
 New York Times reviewer Charles Isherwood wrote: "I should start by mentioning the indispensable contributions of Marie Mullen — the great and glorious Marie Mullen I can’t resist calling her — whom New York theatergoers will remember for her Tony-winning portrayal of the frustrated heroine of 'Beauty Queen.'"

 In 2007, she performed alongside James Cromwell in the Druid production of Long Day's Journey into Night.
 She appeared in DruidShakespeare at the Lincoln Center Festival in 2015, directed by Garry Hynes.
 Mullen played a "sharply etched assortment of men of state."

 Mullen is set to star as Mrs. Paroo in the upcoming Broadway revival of The Music Man set to open in 2022.